jpalardy/jpalardy.github.io/_posts/2015-12-14-best-books-i-read-2015.markdown

 As an introduction, here's a [short video interview](https://www.youtube.com/watch?v=3T1-lE5i98M) with the author.

-Mr.Robinson's style is meandering; there is a lot of reflections, descriptions and dialogues.
-To me that's an essential part of what makes his stories rich, deep and ... mournful.
+Mr.Robinson's style is meandering; there is a lot of reflections, descriptions, and dialogues.
+To me, that's an essential part of what makes his stories rich, deep and ... mournful.
 Nostalgia is why I keep coming back.

 * [wikipedia](https://en.wikipedia.org/wiki/Aurora_(novel\))